lshus/stitchdiffusion-colab/README.md

 #### It seems this colab is not working due to the updated google colab again, I don't plan to fix it.

-### I have implemented stitchdiffusion to generate 360-degree panoramas through text prompts based on diffusers.
+### I have implemented stitchdiffusion based on diffusers to generate 360-degree panoramas through text prompts.

 ## Create Environment